Industry

 Our last UKG implementation stalled before go-live.
 Can you finish it?

+Yes.
 Implementation rescue is a recurring engagement shape for specialty retail.
-We re-scope what the original team didn't reach, re-architect the parts that don't survive operational reality, complete the integration work, and stabilize through first live payrolls.
+The original vendor's playbook ran out of room when retail-and-manufacturing complexity, commission attribution rules, or multi-store compliance variation surfaced beyond the standard configuration scope.
+We re-scope what the original team didn't reach, re-architect the parts that don't survive operational reality, complete integration work that the original vendor never finished, and stabilize through first live payroll cycles.
 The work usually starts with a current-state assessment to call out what's salvageable and what needs rebuilding.
+Re-architecting payroll groups and pay rules to handle commission structures and multi-store reality is the most common rescue work.
+Stabilization scope often extends to POS integration repair, omnichannel fulfillment workforce coordination, and the audit-trail rebuild that compliance review requires.

 What's your model for ongoing support after the system goes live?